 Topiary Park

 Topiary Park is a quiet, relaxing spot next to the Columbus Metropolitan Library's main branch that features landscape plants artistically trimmed to recreate a topiary depiction of Georges Seurat’s “A Sunday Afternoon on the Isle of La Grande Jatte.”
 It is the only topiary interpretation of a painting in existence.
-You’ll completely forget that you’re downtown in this true hidden gem and you’ll feel like you’re around people without having to worry about their germs.
+You’ll completely forget that you’re downtown in this true hidden gem.